 How did they react?
 Not well.

-Amidst their toddler-level tantrums, they happened to receive a Facetime call from their grandma.
+Amidst their toddler-level tantrums, they received a Facetime call from their grandma.
 I answered the call, expecting assurance that my children were acting like wild animals.

 What I got instead didn’t please me.